Snapshots of Saratoga by Steve Haskin

 My first and only photo of the great Dr. Fager with my newly purchased Kodak Instamatic.

 There he was, like a heavyweight prizefighter stepping into the ring.
 He looked like no other horse, seemingly taller than his 16.1 hands with a wild, untamed demeanor about him.
 In action he ran with a reckless abandon, resembling a mustang running across the Great Plains.
+The Doc was coming off a stroll in the park romp in the Whitney following a pair of epic battles with his arch rival Damascus at Aqueduct.

 It was the Saturday before the Washington Park Handicap at Arlington Park, in which the Doc would be gunning for the one-mile world record, and on this morning he would be having his final work before heading to Chicago.